CryoFM1: Sampling

 2. Download model checkpoints and configuration files

-Download the CryoFM1 model weights and configuration files from the Hugging Face repository.
+CryoFM1 model weights and configuration files are available for download from the Hugging Face repository.
+To download the model weights, first install the Hugging Face CLI tool:

 Basic Usage